clearmatics/zeth/mpc/README.md

 ...
 ```

-(The coordinator may request that you specify other flags to these commands, to
+*Note:* You may need to specify additional flags to these commands.
-control details of the MPC.
-See `phase1_contribute --help` for all available
+See `phase1_contribute --help` and `phase2_contribute --help` for all available
-flags.)
+flags.

 You will be asked to provide randomness by entering a random string and
-pressing ENTER.
+pressing `ENTER`.
 Once this is complete, the command will automatically perform
 all necessary computation, write the results to a local file and upload to the
 coordinator.